Shreya549/Short-URL/README.md

 # Short-URL
-An URL Shortner in Spring Boot
+An URL Shortener in Spring Boot.